 13 – Show appreciation

 No one likes to be taken for granted.
-No matter how rewarding the sense of accomplishment may be it is good to hear, “Thank you.”
+No matter how rewarding the sense of accomplishment might be it is still good to hear, “Thank you.”
 Adding a specific comment like, “I appreciate how neatly you folded the towels,” may mean more than just saying, “Good job.”

 14 – Show them how